 - To collect the values of the splashes and deduct it from the float readings.
 This is very messy and not cost effective.
 The modern fuel tanks use this method to calculate the fuel percentage present in the fuel tank.

 - Restricting the fuel to splash.
 How to stop splashes in the fuel tank?

 We must keep the tank air free when the vehicle in use.
-Due to the low pressure in the carburetor, the carburetor sucks the fuel from fuel tank.
+Due to the low pressure in the carburettor, the carburettor sucks the fuel from fuel tank.
 The size of the tank itself says the amount of fuel in the fuel tank and the rate at which the fuel is used by the engine.
 This is highly accurate.
 This is also used to avoid the crimes in petrol bunks.